The Science of Twitching Horses

 - A few years ago, 12 horses were studied using ear and lip twitches.
 This sample size is small, but we already know that researchers working with horses often need help finding large groups of horses to participate in.
 It’s what we have so far, so let’s go with it.

-- We also know that heart rate (HR), heart rate variability (HRV), and cortisol levels indicate stress.
+- We also know that heart rate (HR), heart rate variability (HRV), and cortisol levels are indicators of stress.
 Cortisol can be measured from blood or, in this case, from saliva.
 Increased levels of HR and cortisol indicate stress.

-- HRV takes a peek at the variations in time between each heartbeat.
+- HRV examines the variations in time between each heartbeat.
 When horses are stressed, their bodies are primed for the “fight or flight” response.
 You may be familiar with this during a spook.
 The HRV during this time is low.
 A more relaxed horse will have a high HRV.

 - OK – back to the study.
 Some of the horses were twitched on the lip.
-HR and cortisol levels dropped, and HRV levels rose.
+HR and cortisol levels decreased, while HRV levels increased.
 They were relaxed!

-- BUT… when the lip twitch was used for more than five minutes, HR levels rose, and HRV levels dropped, indicating stress.
+- However, using the lip twitch for more than five minutes caused the HR levels to rise and the HRV levels to drop, indicating stress.

 - The ear twitch used on the other horses produced the opposite effect.
-No horses showed relaxation, and their saliva and heart rate measurements back that up.
+No horses showed signs of relaxation, and their saliva and heart rate measurements confirmed this.
 Weeks later, some of those horses struggled with having their ears handled.
-Moral of this story – there is zippo relaxation with an ear twitch.
+Moral of this story: there is zippo relaxation with an ear twitch.

 Helpful hints about twitching horses.

-- Be trained by your vet before you attempt to try this method.
+- Be trained by your veterinarian before attempting this method.

 - Never twist an ear.